retaildevcrews/helium/README.md

 # TODO - since we are saving secrets to this file, I suggest we change the location to .azure
 #        name the file .helium.env
 #        chmod appropriately (440?)
+# An alternative approach is to save the values to Key Vault and eval the environment variables

 # run the saveenv.sh script at any time to save He_*, Imdb_*, MSI_*, and AKS_* variables to ~/${He_Name}.env
 # make sure you are in the root of the repo